davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

 - [Azure PowerShell](http://azure.microsoft.com/en-us/documentation/articles/install-configure-powershell/): is used on Windows, and is the great fit for PowerShell users (to state the obvious!)
 - [Azure Cross-Platform Command-Line Interface](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) (aka xplat-cli): this is written in Node, and runs on all platforms.

-Both of these options offer a fairly high level abstraction over the Azure API. e.g. to create a site with xplat-cli, you would run something like `azure site create mywebsite`.
+Both of these options offer a fairly high level abstraction over the Azure API. e.g. to create a site with xplat-cli, you would run something like `azure site create my`website`.

 By contrast, ARMClient makes no effort to abstract anything, and instead lets you use the raw API directly.
 The closest thing you should compare it to is good old cURL.
 And while you *could* use plain cURL to do the same, ARMClient makes it a lot easier, both because it helps with authentication and because its syntax is simpler/cleaner.

+There are pros and cons to each approach.
+One big benefit of the ARMClient approach is that you can call any supported ARM API.
+With PowerShell/xplat-cli, there can be delays before new APIs get abstracted into new commands (of course, ideally that wouldn't be the case, but as things stand, it does happen).

+On the downside, some will find that the ARMClient approach is too low level, and that they don't want to work at the raw HTTP/JSON level.
+Though I will say that it is not as scary as it may sound at first :)

 ## Getting ARMClient